How electric drum brake become electrically polarised was unknown until recently. Couplemate has found electric drum magnets not to be the problem.

 Residual magnetism can be excess positive ions(North Pole) or excess negative ions (South Pole).

 A magnet producing a North at the magnet face will repel a drum with the same polarity.
-This means the magnet is not being attracted to the drum, which causes mechanical slippage of the magnet on the drum face and ineffective braking.
+Furthermore, this means the magnet is not being attracted to the drum, which causes mechanical slippage of the magnet on the drum face and ineffective braking.

 However, our test provides this theory wrong.